nadiauddin03/3005projectv2-nadiauddin/README.md

 5. dml.sql
 6. functions.sql

 Some of the bonuses implemented included creating view tables and formatting the style of the text font and color scheme.
-I created assumptions based off of
+I created assumptions based off of what each function was supposed to do and how this would be applied to each area.